 This command processes the RW5 file and computes coordinate values for the surveyed data.
 No angle balance or traverse adjustment is applied.
-The Process Raw Data Options dialog shown below appears after selecting Process No Adjust.
+The Process Raw Data Options dialog shown below appears after selecting Process No Adjust and then the green check.